raphaelsalak/SteveHarvey-game/README.md

 1. Create a java fx project in your eclipse ide.

-2. Create a package name it whatever.
+2. Create a package name it "application" if you don't already have the default package.

 3. Copy the Game.java, Gameobject.java, HarveyFace.jpg, and Dumbbell-Nebula.jpg into your package.